linux-on-ibm-z/quorum/docs/Security/Configuring-Quorum-to-use-Vault.md

 CaCert = "(optional) path to a PEM-encoded CA certificate file.
 Used to verify the Vault server's SSL certificate" EnvVarPrefix = "(optional) prefix to apply to environment variable names when fetching authentication credentials"
 ```

+!!! caution
+    The Vault client library used by Quorum can also be configured by setting the [default Vault environment variables](https://www.vaultproject.io/docs/commands/#environment-variables) (e.g. setting `VAULT_CACERT` instead of `CaCert`).
+Any values set in the `.toml` file will take precedence.

+    It is not recommended to configure the client using these environment variables as this configuration will be applied to all clients unless explicitly overridden.
+Be aware that if these environment variables are set the actual configuration being applied to the created clients may not be the same as has been configured in the `.toml`.

 ### Secret configuration fields
 ```toml